Audit: US sent $1.4B in virus relief payments to dead people

 The relief payments were made to taxpayers based on the information filed on their 2019 or 2018 taxes.
 But it is considered a rebate on 2020 taxes.
 The government used the previous tax forms to help speed along payments to the public to offset some of the economic devastation from the coronavirus pandemic.

-However some people who filed those taxes may no longer be alive.
+But some people who filed those taxes may no longer be alive.
 Those payments are sent to an heir or executor of their estate.
-If the payment is based off a final tax return completed after their death, an economic impact payment check may even denote that the person is deceased next to their name.
+If the payment is based off a final tax return completed after their death, an economic impact payment check may even denote, next to that person’s name, that the individual is deceased.

+“I think the IRS will do little or nothing to pursue collection of these payments,” Keith Fogg, clinical professor at Harvard and an expert in tax law, said Thursday.
+“The cheapest way for the IRS to collect is offset of a future refund.
+That avenue will not exist for these taxpayers.
+I don’t think the IRS will take the somewhat difficult steps to pursue the heirs for this amount of money.”